 Assumptions, notes, and limitations considered during the development of the cost estimate for the alternatives are provided in Table 6-4.

-6.5 Alternative 5 – Site Controls and Capping of All Landfill Material
+6.5 Alternative 5 – Site Controls and Capping of All Landfill Material, and Remediation of Remaining APCs and Surface Debris Area

-Alternative 5 includes construction of a protective cap over the entire landfill (140 acres), excavation of contaminated soil from the APCs that are outside the landfill, and Site controls.
+Alternative 5 includes construction of a protective cap over the entire landfill (140 acres), excavation of contaminated soil from the APCs that are outside the landfill, consolidation of the waste material in the Surface Debris Area on the landfill prior to capping, and Site controls.
 These features are illustrated on Figure 6-3.
 The potential cap components are presented in Table 6-5.
 The impact of this alternative on flooding will be considered during design.
 The APCs POI-9 and POI-14 are not located on the landfill, and therefore would be excavated (to a maximum depth of 2 feet bgs, which equates to approximately 6,500 cyd) and consolidated under the cap.
 In addition, the APC at the location of TP-09, will be excavated to the water table and the material disposed of off-Site, because the material in this specific area is a potential source of contaminants to groundwater.
 Site controls are described in Section 6.2 and will address any COCs remaining after remedy construction.
 This alternative includes operations and maintenance activities to be conducted annually, including inspections and repair of the fence and cap.

 Capping and excavation/backfilling can be performed with standard construction equipment.
 Implementability of this scenario is limited by the need to haul a significant amount of material (i.e., significantly more material than in Soil Alternatives 3 and 4; see Tables 6-6(a,b,c) and 6-7(a,b) for the estimated material quantities for each alternative) to the Site, requiring an estimated 106,600 truck trips several miles through residential areas over a three to four year period.
 Each load of soil or fill brought into or removed from the Site requires one round trip, which equates to two truck trips through Chatham Township.
 For example, to bring a load of clean soil, a full truck drives to the Site, is unloaded, and then drives away from the Site.
 The number of truck trips was estimated as follows: